Basal Nuclei/ Basal Ganglia:

 Disorders of basal nuclei:

-Lesion of basal ganglia & cerebellum do not cause paralysis.
+Lesions of the basal ganglia & cerebellum do not cause paralysis.

 * These produce abnormal movements or unwanted involuntary movements or posture or change in tone.

 Excessive & abnormal movements like chorea, athetosis, ballism

 There is a lack of slowness of movements such as Parkinson’s disease.

 Occur due to Dopamine deficiency in the corpus striatum resulting from the destruction of substantia nigra or lesion in nigrostriatal fibers.

 - Involuntary tremors / Resting tremors

 - Loss of facial expression / Mask like face

 L-dopa (a precursor of dopamine) is used as a replacement therapy for Parkinsonism.